greergan/greergan/README.md

 the opportunities that were presented to me; and I am glad that the GNU project has great compilers for free.
 I spent a lot of cash for Borland Turbo C and the professional version of Borland C/C++/Objective C compilers for Windows in the early days of my exploration.

-All of this on my first job with Datapage Technologies which began with as a paid internship which turned into a promotion to being the company Sys Admin.
+All of this on my first job with Datapage Technologies which began with as a paid internship which turned into a promotion to company System Administrator.